MileHacker Logo

 Stockholm Sweden Travel Guide

 Water forms an ever-present backdrop, with ferries crisscrossing channels and green spaces inviting quiet contemplation.
 The city maintains a metropolitan pulse with access to nature.
-Green spaces are numerous, and the vast archipelago awaits exploration just beyond the city limits.
+Green areas are numerous, and the vast archipelago awaits exploration just beyond the city limits.

 Attractions